jmskc/Windows10Dock/README.md

 # Windows 10 Dock

-#What is the Windows 10 Dock?
+# What is the Windows 10 Dock?

 The Windows 10 Dock is an application that allows the user to place, access and delete external application icons.

-#Benefits
+# Benefits

 - folder drop
 - easy to use
 - customisable appearance

-#Contributors
+# Contributors

 - Jan
 - Josh
 - Ryan
 - Diogo
 - Callum

 (need last names and github links)

 ---------------------------------------------------------
--		     Implemented Features		-
+		     Implemented Features
 ---------------------------------------------------------

 - drag and drop canvas

 ---------------------------------------------------------
--			Future Features			-
+			Future Features
 ---------------------------------------------------------

 ----------------
-- known issues -
+  known issues
 ----------------